Valegrl/digital_logic_design/README.md

 &nbsp;
 ## Simulation and Synthesis
-* Simulation: Use the provided testbench to verify the module’s functionality.
+* Simulation: Use the provided testbenches to verify the module’s functionality.

 * Synthesis: The design is synthesized using Xilinx Vivado WebPACK (recommended version 2016.4, targeting the Artix-7 FPGA family).